 The primary goal of our new PACE Initiative is to help develop sustainable infrastructure to support the growth of socially-engaged public art in communities around the United States.
 After a competitive selection process, the three host institutions selected to participate in this inaugural cohort are Asian Pacific American Network of Oregon in Portland, Oregon; Louisville Visual Art in Kentucky; and the South Side Community Art Center in Chicago, Illinois.

 During the 30-month program, each organization will work with artists and community to create two works of public art in a civically engaged manner, including sending the artists for an immersion incubator program to Philadelphia (pending COVID restrictions).
 Participation in PACE is a unique growth opportunity for participating organizations, requiring significant time, commitment, and strategic alignment.
 Each organization will participate in the following activities:

 - Customized learning agenda for each organization and the full cohort

 - Artist Catalyst program including artist subgrants and incubator

 - Annual public symposium

-Support for the Public Art & Civic Engagement Capacity Building Initiative is provided by The Andrew W. Mellon Foundation.
+The Public Art & Civic Engagement (PACE) Capacity Building Initiative is made possible by a grant from the Andrew W. Mellon Foundation.